Roger Clinton Jr.

-Roger Cassidy Clinton Jr. (born July 25, 1956) is an American actor and musician.
-He is primarily known for being the younger half-brother of former United States President Bill Clinton.
+Roger Clinton Jr. (born July 25, 1956) is an American actor and musician.
+He is the younger half-brother of former United States President Bill Clinton.

 Early life and education

-Roger Cassidy Clinton is the only child of car salesman Roger Clinton Sr. and nurse Virginia Dell Cassidy.
-As a child, Bill Clinton (then Bill Blythe) often had to protect young Roger from his father, an abusive alcoholic.
+Roger Clinton Jr. is the only child of car salesman Roger Clinton Sr. and nurse Virginia Dell Cassidy.
+As a child, his elder half-brother Bill Clinton often had to protect him from Roger Sr., who was abusive and an alcoholic.
 He became a musician and formed a rock band named "Dealer's Choice."

 Career

 Acting

 Clinton has had minor roles in several films, including Bio-Dome and Fred Claus, and guest-starred on a number of television shows, including The Nanny as himself (neighbor), Sabrina, the Teenage Witch, and Cybill.
 He also provided the voice of his half-brother, President Bill Clinton, in the pilot episode of The Blues Brothers: The Animated Series.

 Music

 Clinton developed his singing career under the direction of Arkansas music impresario and manager Butch Stone.
 He gained professional experience by singing warm-ups for the studio audiences at tapings of the sitcom Designing Women, as well as by working as a lounge singer.
 As a result of a deal struck by Stone and music-industry attorney Stann Findelle, Clinton was initially contracted to Atlantic Records in 1992.
 His first album, Nothing Good Comes Easy, was released in September 1993 on the Pyramid/Atlantic/Rhino label.
 In December 1999, Clinton and his band paid a visit to Pyongyang, performing alongside North and South Korean musical acts.
 He has played Farm Aid, and sang "Feelin' Alright" in Cleveland during "The Cleveland Funeral", a program produced as a part of The Howard Stern Show.